Our youngest Vikings

 And far up in the city and its outskirts they knew about us - and that's close to 4 million people in Chicago.
 It often surprised me on trams and trains to be asked by strangers what kind of journey we had had across the Atlantic and the like.
 Most people had probably been to the exhibition, and the newspapers had written about the ship from the moment we arrived in American waters and before.
 Then there was the uniform hat with " Sørlandet »s mark, the three S's in the flag - the same flag that flew on the ship's top - business card enough.

-At the times we stayed open to the public, there were always a lot of people on board - of course, primarily Norwegian, but also many thoroughbred Americans, who would see "the first fully rigged skib that had crossed the lakes."
-For many of the Norwegians, it was like setting foot on Norwegian soil after years of absence from the motherland - it was also said to us, and many were not tired of talking: But not everyone spoke big- many were also walking around in silence with their thoughts, looking at all the pictures from home that were hung up on the banjeren , or sat still and looked at the ship and the boys.
-The visitors were joined by texts and pictures from Norway as they left the skibet.
+When we were open to the public, there were always a lot of people on board - primarily Norwegians, of course, but also many full-blooded Americans who wanted to see "the first fully rigged ship to cross the seas".
+For many of the Norwegians, it was like setting foot on Norwegian soil after years of absence from their homeland - so we were told, and many never tired of talking: But not everyone talked a lot - many also walked around in silence with their thoughts, looked at all the pictures from home that were posted on the banjer, or sat quietly and looked at the ship and the boys.
+The visitors were given booklets with texts and pictures from Norway when they left the ship.

 The boys were popular at the exhibition, and I think it can probably be said that they represented Norway in a way that the Americans liked and at the same time suited the maritime country that had sent them.
 Press statements can of course be particularly gracious, but I think these lines from the exhibition's official "World's Fair.
 Weekly" about " Sørlandet » and the boys basically give a pretty good picture of the real situation: